bandprotocol/bandchain-docs-archived/docs/custom-script/data-source/example.md

 order: 2
 -->

-# Example
+# Example Data Sources

+At its core, a data source is just a simple script that returns data the user requires.

+In order for the data source to run, always make sure to add a shebang line containing `#!/usr/bin/env python3` and to print the required output.

-To better explain the structure and implementation of a data source, let’s look at two possible examples.
+In order to better understand the structure and implementation of a data source, let’s look at two examples below, Gold Price and Token Total Supply.

-### Getting Gold Price Data
+### Gold Price

 First, let’s look at a data source that queries [GoldPrice.org](https://goldprice.org) for the current price of gold.
-The script itself is written in Python.
-Although this data source does not expect any arguments, it can have any number of arguments as needed.
+The script itself is written in Python and although this specific data source does not expect any arguments, a data source can have any number of arguments required.

 ```python
 #!/usr/bin/env python3